 There is no required textbook for the course.
-All required course readings and supplementary materials will be posted on the course website.
+All required course readings and supplementary materials will be posted on the course website; books that are not available at the library can be borrowed from Dr. Davidson.
 Students will read the assigned materials and are encouraged to search for and use additional relevant material.